 Baking with Zucchini

 Zucchini is one of the vegetables that are rich in calcium, so I’m trying to use it in my cooking and baking more often.
 I already love shredded zucchini in cakes, it makes the cake wonderfully moist.
-One of readers’ all-time favorite recipes on the blog is Yogurt and Chocolate Zucchini Bread.
+One of readers' all-time favorite recipes on the blog is our zucchini chocolate bread.
 If you haven’t tried zucchini in cakes or sweet breads yet, you have to try this one ASAP!
 Unless you are following a vegan diet for sure.

 A slice of this zucchini walnut bread is 538 calories.
 I cut the bread in 1 inch slices, but mostly eat a slice in two because one slice is too big for me at breakfast.